- Historical Overview

 Patient identifying medical records

-Although the records held by State Records mainly relate to administration and management functions some records, such as the Obstetric notebook of Dr JN Chesterman, contain patient identifying information.
+Although the records in our collection mainly relate to administration and management functions some records, such as the Obstetric notebook of Dr JN Chesterman, contain patient identifying information.
 These records are closed to public access.
 Requests for permission to access these records should be directed to the NSW Ministry of Health South Eastern Sydney Local Health Network.

 All other records of Crown Street Women's Hospital